R0mb0/TruDaMul_FrameWork_Simulations/README.md

 Urbino`s University - Applied computer science - Programming languages and software verification.

-# TruDaMul Framework Basic Implementation.
+# Basic Implementation of TruDaMul Framework.

-# TruDaMul Simple Definiction.
+# Simple Definiction of TruDaMul Framework.

+## TruDaMul Framework Targhet.

 The rise of Internet-of-Things enables the development of smart applications devoted to improving the quality of life in urban and rural areas, thus fostering the creation of smart territories.
 Some dislocated areas, however, are underprivileged in the provision of such smart services due to the lack, inefficiency, or excessive cost of Internet access.